$0 Kenya → Canada Express Entry Guide — Quick-Start Checklist

 The difference between CLB 7 and CLB 9 is not marginal.
 For a single applicant in the core/human capital factors section:

-Beyond direct points, reaching CLB 9 unlocks maximum Skill Transferability points.
-A candidate with a three-year foreign degree and CLB 9 receives 50 bonus transferability points; the same candidate at CLB 7 receives only 25.
-Across both categories, moving from CLB 7 to CLB 9 can add 50–70 total CRS points to a profile.
+Beyond direct points, reaching CLB 9 can unlock maximum Skill Transferability points.
+A candidate with a Master's degree and a CLB 9 receives 50 bonus transferability points in that education-and-language factor; the same candidate at CLB 7 receives 25.
+In the stated direct-plus-transferability example, moving from CLB 7 to CLB 9 can add up to 81 total CRS points.

 For a Kenyan professional in their mid-30s sitting at 440 CRS — a common position — this improvement is often enough to cross the threshold for category-based draws.